CiscoSE/realtime_file_dlp/README.md

 ## How to run the application
 Following steps are needed:
+1. activate Real-time File DLP in Webex Control Hub
-1. create a Compliance Officer account in [Webex Control Hub](https://admin.webex.com) (admin login required)
+2. create a Compliance Officer account in [Webex Control Hub](https://admin.webex.com) (admin login required)
-2. create a Webex integration with the proper compliance scope in [Webex for Developers](https://developer.webex.com) (user login required)
+3. create a Webex integration with the proper compliance scope in [Webex for Developers](https://developer.webex.com) (user login required)
-3. host the application locally or in AWS Lambda.
+4. host the application locally or in AWS Lambda.

 Local hosting needs:
 * a runtime environment for [Flask](https://flask.palletsprojects.com)